hturnbull93/bank-py/README.md

 Wrote test for `deposit` method taking 200 then 100 results in a string showing deposited 100.00 and balance of 300.00.
 Red.

+- Add constant `STARTING_BALANCE` assigned with 0 to the class.
+- Assign variable `balance` with `STARTING_BALANCE`.
+- `deposit` adds the amount passed to the balance, then formats that amount and the balance into the string.

+Green.

 <!-- links -->